dmuchai/kenya-movers-ai/SCREENSHOT_GUIDE.md

 1. Open app in Chrome/Firefox
 2. Press F12 to open Developer Tools
 3. Click device toolbar icon (phone/tablet icon)
-4. Select device: iPhone 12 Pro (390x844) or Pixel 5 (393x851)
+4. **Select device**: Use "Responsive" mode and set custom size to **1080×1920** (9:16 ratio)
+   - OR select "Galaxy S20 Ultra" (1440×3200, then zoom to fit)
+   - **Important**: Ensure 9:16 aspect ratio for Google Play compliance
+5. Set device pixel ratio to 2.0 for crisp screenshots
-5. Navigate to each screen
+6. Navigate to each screen
-6. Right-click → "Capture screenshot" or use screenshot extension
+7. Right-click → "Capture screenshot" or use screenshot extension

 ### Method 2: Android Emulator
 1. Use Android Studio AVD Manager
+2. Create custom device with **1080×1920** resolution (9:16 aspect ratio)
-2. Create Pixel 6 (1080x2400) emulator
+   - OR use Pixel 6 emulator and adjust resolution settings
+   - **Critical**: Must maintain 9:16 ratio for Google Play compliance
 3. Install the APK
-4. Use emulator's screenshot feature
+4. Use emulator's screenshot feature (⌘+S or Ctrl+S)
 5. Navigate through the app

 ### Method 3: Physical Device